 If applicable, the letter must also include:

-- what other sources of funding you have or are applying for
+- other sources of funding you have or are applying for

 - if you have partners in the litigation

-- demonstration of co-pay which may include a partner such as industry or coalition colleagues and identification of other funding sources
+- demonstration of in-kind funding, which may include a partner such as industry or coalition colleagues and identification of other funding sources

 A group can submit more than one proposal for more than one litigation matter.
 The Litigation Fund Review Committee can recommend a maximum grant amount for a group or a specific legal action.